How to Make Time for Self-Care When You Have None

 Self-care, aka taking a little "me" time, is one of those things you know you're supposed to do.
 But when it comes to actually getting around to it, some people are more successful than others.
 If you have a seriously busy schedule, it might seem impossible to somehow find extra time (HA!) to squeeze in self-care activities like practicing mindfulness, hitting the gym, writing in a journal, or getting enough sleep.
 But here's the thing: The busier you are, the more important self-care becomes.
-(BTW, here are 20 self-care resolutions you should make in 2017.)
+(BTW, here are 20 self-care resolutions you should make.)

 "Self-care is a multiplier of time," explains Heather Peterson, CorePower Yoga's chief yoga officer.
 "When you take time, whether it's five minutes for a short meditation, 10 minutes to food prep for the next couple days, or a full hour of yoga, you build energy and focus."
 And guess what happens with all that energy and focus?
 It gets channeled into all the other stuff keeping you busy.
 Not only that, but taking little chunks of time for yourself every now and then can build up to huge results.
 "Small amounts of effort over a lifetime really do make radical changes," says Peterson.